top of page

 0.jpeg

 PRESIDENT Vernon Scott obtained a BFA from Juilliard in 1985, the same year as Martha Hill's last year as director.
 He went on to dance with many companies, among them Elisa Monte, Steven Petronio, Pilobolus, Lar Lubovitch, Mark Morris and culminating with 8 wonderful years with Mikhail Baryshnikov's White Oak Dance Project, where he also served as Rehearsal Coordinator.
-Beyond his days on the stage he has worked as Director of Showrooms for Grange Furniture, National Public Relations Manager for Aga Ranges and Northland/Marvel Refrigeration and Special Events Manager and Executive Assistant to To the Artistic Director of Baryshnikov Arts Center.
-He is currently Chair of the National Selection Panel for The YoungArts Foundation and Assistant Director of Special Events at The Joyce Theater in New York City.
+Beyond his days on the stage he has worked as Director of Showrooms for Grange Furniture, National Public Relations Manager for Aga Ranges and Northland/Marvel Refrigeration and Special Events Manager and Executive Assistant to to the Artistic Director of Baryshnikov Arts Center.
+He is currently Chair of the National Selection Panel for The YoungArts Foundation and Director of Development at Baryshnikov Arts Center.
 Mr. Scott volunteers and lends support to Dancers Responding to Aids and the Fire Island Dance Festival.

 0-10.jpeg